 It is possible to present with just one type of allergy or intolerance, or a mixture of IgE and non-IgE allergies and intolerances.

 There are private tests available such as, IgG Tests, Vega Tests, K-Test, Hair Testing and Applied Kinesiology.
 These tests have little proven reliability, are not NHS endorsed, and as such not advised for diagnosis of food allergies/intolerances.

 There is also a condition called FPIES (Food Protein Induced Entercolitis Syndrome) In the most severe FPIES reactions, vomiting and diarrhoea can cause serious dehydration.
 These children may become pale, floppy, have reduced body temperature and/or blood pressure during a reaction.
 These children may be mistaken as having an infection, as their blood tests may show an increased white cell count which is often seen in infection.
 If you're concerned your child is having FPIES reactions see the Allergy UK website for more information.

 Visit our "general" Facebook Group for support and practical advice from other parents.

-If you think your baby has an allergy to cow's milk protein always consult your GP before eliminating CMP or any other allergens from your own or your baby’s diet.
+If you think your baby has an allergy to cow's milk protein always consult your GP or HCP before eliminating CMP or any other allergens from your own or your baby’s diet.
 Cow's milk contains essential nutrients the body needs and it can be difficult to obtain the daily recommended amounts from other sources.

 Food Allergy Detective is an iPhone App available to buy on iTunes.
 It allows you to enter all your meals and symptoms and also alerts you to potential problem foods by analysing the data you enter.
 Although it may not work so well with observing reactions, it is still a very useful app.
 You can download a CSV to show your child’s Paediatrician.